tylerneylon/video-scripts/learn_lua_in_an_hour/part17.md

       return math.floor(x + 0.5)
     end

-Now this function, `range_mapper`, because it's going to *return* a function that I have to make on the fly.
+Now this function, `range_mapper`, is a little more interesting because it's going to
+*return* a function that I have to make on the fly.
 Conceptually, what I'm going to do is calculate this percentage that the input is from `a1`.
 The input is a number in the range